Friday, March 9, 2018

 when sacrifice and suffering are out of fashion.

-God, make life worth the pain to be lived,
+God, make life worth the pain of living it.

 Give us back the age-old realization